This curry is creamy and hearty, full of delicious toasted spices and oven-roasted, tandoori-style cauliflower.

 - Break the cauliflower up and cut it into small florets.
 Place it in a bowl.

 - Then, combine the spice seeds for the curry sauce into a mortar and pestle or blender and grind them as fine as you can.
-Add them along with the ground spices to a pan and toast them over medium heat until fragrant.
+Add them along with the ground spices to a large frying pan and toast them over medium heat until fragrant.

 - Add in the chopped tomatoes, almonds, sugar, and salt and cook for a further 2-3 minutes.
 Pour in the coconut milk and lower the heat to low-medium.
 Simmer the curry for 15-20 minutes, stirring occasionally until it has slightly reduced.